 Well, those who have carefully read the book (like me) know that the protagonist didn’t have a driving license at all and he couldn’t drive.

-His on the road trip was mainly made by bus and hitchhiking.
+His road trip without driving was mainly made by bus and hitchhiking.
 I did it (also in this case, without planning it in advance) when I went to Bosnia and I discovered how interesting going by bus from Mostar to Sarajevo could be.

 So, Kerouac’s adventure aside, if you choose a country where local trains and buses are efficient and affordable, you can easily enjoy your share of freedom and wilderness with low CO2 emissions.

 Some of the countries with the best public transport system, thus allowing anyone to enjoy the best itineraries by train and bus are: Spain, UK, Japan, Belgium, Singapore and Hong Kong.